sebastianconcept/tpe/README.md

 ## Program architecture

 The program begins in the `main` function, where it initializes a CSV reader and a custom Serde deserializer to prepare for ingesting valid input data.
 Next, it creates the `PaymentsEngine` and begins processing transactions using the `process_transactions_from` method.
-This method utilizes the CSV reader's `DeserializeRecordsIter`, which is configured to deserialize valid `Transaction` structs in a streamed fashion, iterating over them as they become available.
+This method utilizes the CSV reader's `DeserializeRecordsIter`, which is configured to deserialize valid `Transaction` structs in a **streamed fashion**, iterating over them as they become available.
+This should be convenient as part of an effort to use this payment engine functionality as a continuous service.

 As the whole processing goes on, the accounts are maintained in a consistent state by the `PaymentsEngine` in a `HashMap` and creating entries only on demand.

 At the end of the processing, an iteration to render these account entries is what produces the output format as expected.

 ## Input assumptions

+**Headers are expected in the input as the first row**.

 As per exercise specification, `ClientID` is `u16` and `TransactionID` is `u32` while the amount value is a `String` representing a real positive number with 4 digits.
 Any negative amount in the records of the input will be considered as an inconsistency coming from the partner and if such case occurs, the deserializer on the field will return a `None` and the `Reader` will return a specific `Err` that is handled so the processing can continue efficiently.